Triumphal Entry to Pentecost - the Easter message.

 Jesus anointed at Bethany by an unknown woman

 Mark 14:3-9.
-The Start of the Passover was only two days away.
+The 12th of Nisan and the start of the Passover was only two days away.
 Starting with Passover its self and with the following day the feast of Unleavened Bread followed the next day by The Feast of First Fruits.
 This is the second woman who anointed Jesus' head with the very expensive perfume ready for his burial.
-This time the evening meal was at Simon the Leper's house on the 13th of Nisan The Gospels record three suppers, or evening meals, which Jesus had during the last six days of his life here on earth: this evening meal, the one four days earlier, and The Last Passover meal.
+This time the evening meal was at Simon the Leper's house on the 12th of Nisan The Gospels record three suppers, or evening meals, which Jesus had during the last six days of his life here on earth: this evening meal, the one four days earlier, and The Last Passover meal.
 Read more »

 Judas Agrees to Betray Jesus